 Attendances at court on formal or short interlocutory matters will only be allowed at solicitors rate notwithstanding that the solicitor has appeared as counsel.
-On the other hand some matters before a

-Tasmania Legal Aid Page 64 of 69 pages Registrar may be allowed at counsels rate with prior approval of the Commission.
+On the other hand some matters before a Registrar may be allowed at counsels rate with prior approval of the Commission.